 Use of services and your responsibilities

-The National Indigenous Science Education Program (NISEP) team takes the protection of participants and presenters in our online events very seriously.
+The National Indigenous Science Education Program (NISEP) takes the protection of participants and presenters in our online events very seriously.
 In participating in one of our online events, you understand and acknowledge that NISEP and its collaborator presenters and moderators have the authority to take action when dealing with participant misconduct.
 Offensive behaviour will result in us disabling the offending participant’s audio or video input, or both, where applicable.
-If any misconduct persists, the presenter/moderator will remove the offending participant from the video conferencing session and where applicable, the parent or guardian of the participants will be notified in the case of participants who are minors.
-If anything serious is posted or spoken by any participant, NISEP reserves the right to remove that participant and work with relevant authorities on a case by case basis.
+If any misconduct persists, the presenter/moderator will remove the offending participant from the online event and where applicable, the parent or guardian of the participants will be notified in the case of participants who are minors.
+If anything serious is posted or spoken by any participant, NISEP reserves the right to remove that participant from the online event and work with relevant authorities on a case by case basis.
 NISEP reserves the right to, but is not limited to, enabling privacy and security settings within the chosen platform to prevent uninvited connections, inappropriate media being shared, or personal information being shown.

 Online Child Protection